OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

 The standard process for incorporating a new service into the class is as follows (you don't need to do this now):

-  1. Create a new private, read only variable to hold the injected class.
+  1. Create a new private, read-only variable to hold the injected class.
 It should start with an underscore like `_contentManager`.

   1. Update the default constructor to include the service as a parameter.